Rigidity of proper colorings of $\mathbb{Z}^d$

-The crucial property of the breakup which allows its approximation is that each $X_P$ is either regular even or regular odd.
+The crucial property of breakups which allows their approximation is that each $X_P$ is either regular even or regular odd.
 Let us briefly discuss the theory of such sets: The number of odd sets $U\subset\Z^d$ which are connected, have connected complement, contain the origin and have $|\partial U|=L$ boundary plaquettes grows as $2^{(\frac{1+\varepsilon_d}{2d})L}$ for $L$ large~\cite{feldheim2016growth}, with $2^{-2d}\le\varepsilon_d\le\frac{C\log^{3/2} d}{\sqrt{d}}$.
-This contrasts with the same count when the set is not required to be odd, which grows faster, roughly as $e^{\frac{c\log d}{d} L}$~\cite{lebowitz1998improved,balister2007counting}.
+This contrasts with the same count when the set is not required to be odd, which grows faster, roughly as~$e^{\frac{c\log d}{d} L}$~\cite{lebowitz1998improved,balister2007counting}.
 The different growth rates are indicative of a deeper structural difference.
 Typical odd sets of the above type have a macroscopic shape (e.g., an axis-parallel box) from which they deviate on the microscopic scale, while sets of the above type without the parity restriction should scale to integrated super-Brownian excursion \cite{lubensky1979statistics, slade1999lattice}.
 The distinction between these very different behaviors is akin to the breathing transition undergone by random surfaces~\cite[Section~7.3]{fernandez2013random}.
-This phenomenon has been exploited in previous works~\cite{galvin2004phase,peled2010high,feldheim2015long} to provide a natural coarse-graining scheme for odd sets, grouping them according to their macroscopic shape, and noting that this shape has significantly less entropy in high dimensions (of order at most $\big(\tfrac{\log d}{d}\big)^{3/2} L$) than the odd sets themselves.
+This phenomenon has been exploited in previous works, e.g., \cite{galvin2004phase,peled2010high,feldheim2015long}, to provide a natural coarse-graining scheme for odd sets, grouping them according to their macroscopic shape, and noting that this shape has significantly less entropy in high dimensions than the odd sets themselves (of order at most~$\big(\frac{\log d}{d}\big)^{3/2} L$).
 We proceed in the same manner here, extending the previous schemes from a single $X_P$ to breakups.

-It is natural to approximate breakups by applying the coarse-graining technique separately to each $X_P$.
-This can indeed be done, but due to the amount of dominant phases it leads to a version of Theorem~\ref{thm:long-range-order} which requires the dimension $d$ to be larger than an exponential function of $q$, rather than the stated power-law dependence~\eqref{eq:dim-assump}.
+It is natural to approximate breakups by applying the previous coarse-graining techniques separately to each $X_P$.
+This can indeed be done, but due to the amount of dominant patterns it leads to a version of Theorem~\ref{thm:long-range-order} which requires the dimension $d$ to be larger than an exponential function of $q$, rather than the stated power-law dependence~\eqref{eq:dim-assump}.
 Instead, we use a more sophisticated scheme which takes into account the interplay between the different $X_P$.